 Online Learning Management Platform – Teams

 An online learning management platform was originally introduced to the Middle School and College community in 2011 as a way to “make visible” the expectations of assessment and homework to students and parents.
 This communication method provides a user-friendly interface for students and an easily accessible “one-stop spot” for students to view assessment materials, assessment sheets, due dates, updates, reminders and to interact with their teachers and peers through their learning journey.

 What to hear some stories from our Middle School program?
 Please visit our “On the Ground” page!

-More information regarding the day to day structures of our Middle School program can be found on page 71 of the Parent Handbook.
-Click on the image of the handbook to read more.
+More information regarding the structure of our Middle School program can be found in the 2023 BPCS Handbook